All Articles by Mirren Gidda:

 being seen as a serious political contender.

-Our paths crossed …
+Our paths crossed again when …

 Mirren Gidda speaks to Lord Adonis about Frontline, a graduate scheme which may have slipped your attention.